On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Rigid geometry and standard subsets of the affine line

 \begin{proof} Let $F$ be an finite extension of $E$ that is large enough so that each geometric Zariski connected component is defined over $F$, and $F/E$ is Galois.

-Write $X$ as a disjoint union of $X_i$ where each $X_i$ is geometrically Zariski connected.
-Let $f_i$ be the restriction of $f$ to $X_i$, it is still an open immersion, and is defined over $F$.
-We apply Theorem \ref{immap} to $f_i$: $f_i$ induces an isomorphism between $X_i$ and its image $f(X_i) = Y_i$.
-In particular, $\A_F(Y_i)$ and $\A_F(X_i)$ are isomorphic by the map $f_i^\#$.
-As $X$ is of open type, so is $X_i$ and hence so is $Y_i$.
-By Proposition \ref{isopentype}, this implies that $Y_i$ is a connected standard subset.
+Write $\X$ as a disjoint union of $\X_i$ where each $\X_i$ is geometrically Zariski connected.
+Let $f_i$ be the restriction of $f$ to $\X_i$, it is still an open immersion, and is defined over $F$.
+We apply Theorem \ref{immap} to $f_i$: $f_i$ induces an isomorphism between $\X_i$ and its image $f(\X_i) = \Y_i$.
+In particular, $\A_F(\Y_i)$ and $\A_F(\X_i)$ are isomorphic by the map $f_i^\#$.
+As $\X$ is of open type, so is $\X_i$ and hence so is $\Y_i$.
+By Proposition \ref{isopentype}, this implies that $Y_i = \Y_i(\bar\Q_p)$ is a connected $R$-subset of open type.
 Moreover, the $Y_i$ are disjoint as $f$ is injective.
+Let $Y$ be the disjoint union of the $Y_i$.

-So we get an $F$-algebra isomorphism $f^\#$ between $\A_F(Y) = \oplus_{i=1}^n\A_F(Y_i)$ and $\A_F(X)$, which is equal to $\oplus_{i=1}^n\A_F(X_i)$.
-As $X$ is defined over $E$ and $f$ is an $E$-morphism, we see that $Y$ is defined over $E$.
-We have an action of $\Gal(E/F)$ on both sides, and $f^\#$ is $\Gal(F/E)$-equivariant.
-So $f^\#$ induces an isomorphism between the $\Gal(E/F)$ invariants on both sides, hence the result. \end{proof}
+So we get an $F$-algebra isomorphism $f^\#$ between $\A_F(Y) = \oplus_{i=1}^n\A_F(Y_i)$ and $\A_F(\X)$, which is equal to $\oplus_{i=1}^n\A_F(\X_i)$.
+As $\X$ is defined over $E$ and $f$ is an $E$-morphism, we see that $\Y$ is defined over $E$.
+We have an action of $\Gal(F/E)$ on both sides, and $f^\#$ is $\Gal(F/E)$-equivariant.
+So $f^\#$ induces an isomorphism between the $\Gal(F/E)$ invariants on both sides, hence the result. \end{proof}